hanabi/hanabi.github.io/Reference.md

 - First, see the section on the *[Pestilent Double Bluff](#the-pestilent-double-bluff-pdb)*.
 - In the *Pestilent Double Bluff* example, Cathy is supposed to immediately blind-play her *Finesse Position* card in order to "heal" the situation with Bob.
 - However, if Cathy sees that someone else on the team has the red 2 in their *Finesse Position*, then Cathy can see that it is a *Pestilent Finesse* instead of a *Pestilent Bluff*.
 Cathy can simply let the person with the actual red 2 blind-play and that will "heal" the problem in the exact same way.
+- A *Pestilent Finesse* cannot be in reverse.
+(In other words, the blind-play must happen before the clued player can misplay.)

 ### The Diseased Clandestine Finesse